Doctor of Pharmacy (PharmD)

 We plan to enroll 60 students each year.

-Our priority deadline is December 1st, 2023.
-Applicants who apply by our priority deadline, December 1, 2023 are eligible for reimbursement for the Graduate Division supplemental fee post-matriculation into the PharmD program.
+Our priority deadline is December 1, 2025.
+Applicants who apply by our priority deadline, December 1, 2025 may qualify for supplemental application fee incentives.
 We encourage all applicants to apply early since we have a rolling admissions process.

-May 1, 2024 is the final application deadline, but we encourage you to apply before this date.
+The final application deadline, is March 2, 2026, but we encourage you to apply before this date.

 Yes, we will be offering rolling admissions.